Who is The Women's Advisory Committee for Support Staff?

 How can my voice be heard?

 The Committee welcomes ongoing input from all support staff.
 It's role is to provide a wide range of views on issues that staff members face at MSU.
 You may also contact any member of the committee to represent this concern for you.
-The meetings are held at 1:00 pm on the third Tuesday of each month in room 443 Administration Building (excluding summer months).

 Four subcommittees operate within the Committee: